In This Article

 Why HIIT Is a Total Body Workout

-"HIIT can be segmented, but I think for a more well-rounded workout you really want to encompass the body as a whole to keep it as balanced as possible, hitting every major muscle group at the same time," says McGillivray.
+"HIIT can be segmented, but I think for a more well-rounded, workout you want to encompass the body as a whole to keep it as balanced as possible, hitting every major muscle group at the same time," says McGillivray.

 Each gym might put their own spin on just how they set up their interval training, but at RETROFIT, McGillivray explains that the trainers program their circuit "so you're getting a total body workout in every class—you don't just show up on Monday and do chest and arms."